 This weave further contributes to denim’s signature fade; the diagonal rib gives the fabric a thicker consistency, and as the predominantly indigo outer threads are worn away the predominantly white inner threads remain, making the worn sections appear lighter than the surrounding fabric.

 Traditionally weft threads (the side to side ones) are thicker than warp threads, which is why the threads across the holes in your jeans run horizontally: they’re the thicker warp threads (originally dyed indigo, now worn away to their still-white core) which remain once the weft threads have worn away.

 Then it’s on to construction, with many jeans today sewn together with felled seams, which is a sturdier method of joining two pieces of fabric.

 Generally they’re also joined with a thick thread in chain stitch, which provides a bit of movement at the seams to avoid undue tension.
 These seams wear differently from regular seams, again giving jeans their unique fade.

 Finally, pocket edges are (in good jeans) riveted in place, or at least (in cheaper jeans) given a decent bar tack to strengthen these sections of the garment that get A LOT of action.

 I think the popularity of jeans is really in their ability to endure wear and tear, and still look reasonably decent, even if it’s in a grunge fashion sense.

 I’m going to skip ranting about how much I loath pre-distressed denim, and simply say here’s a good read on what to look out for when buying a pair of jeans…

-And here’s what I thought of a pair I bought from Mr Price…not too impressed to be honest, but for under R200 I wasn’t expecting too much ;)
+And here’s what I thought of a pair I bought from Mr Price…for R200 it was a fair purchase ;)